 Vitamin C – has been shown to both prevent gout and prevent its re-occurrence.

-Calcium – 23 large studies have shown that calcium intake at the RDA reduces blood pressure.
+Calcium – 23 large studies have shown that calcium intake at the RDA/RI reduces blood pressure.

 Potassium – relatively high dietary potassium intakes have been shown to lead to significantly lower blood pressures.

 Vitamin C – studies have shown that reduced vitamin C levels in the blood lead to increased blood pressure.